richpeck/exception_handler/README.md

   <img src="readme/middleware.jpg" title="Exceptions handled by the ActiveDispatch::ShowExceptions Middleware" />
 </p>

-Rails invokes [`config.exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) whenever an exception is raised.
+`ActiveDispatch::ShowExceptions` references [`config.exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) whenever an exception is raised.

-**ExceptionHandler** injects our `ExceptionController` into this hook to provide the most efficient response:
+**ExceptionHandler** injects our `ExceptionController` into this hook to provide a custom response:

 > **`config.exceptions_app`** sets the exceptions application invoked by the **`ShowException`** middleware when an exception happens.
 Defaults to **`ActionDispatch::PublicExceptions.new(Rails.public_path)`**.